byui-cse/itm300-course/source/module-05/project-lab.md

 ## Add information to the database

-Go back to the dynamodb table and click <span class="amz-orange-button">explore table items</span>
+Go back to the dynamodb table and click <span class="amz-orange-button">Explore table items</span>
 Click <span class="amz-orange-button">run</span>.
 Down below it should return the 8B1111 item

 * Check the checkbox next to 8B1111.